offbynull/learn/Biology/input/input.md

 The credit for this sometimes goes to Rudolph Virchoi but it's been established that he was a plagiarist.
 ```

 It's still an open question as to how the first / initial cell came to be.
 The current working theory is that, 3.5 billion years ago, phospholipids (the molecules that form the membrane of a cell) naturally form bilayers and connect in a circle.
-A membrane may have naturally encapsulated a set of arbitrary self-replication molecules (e.g. protein or RNA) and that's how the first cell began growing and splitting off.
+A membrane may have naturally encapsulated a set of arbitrary self-replicating molecules (e.g. protein or RNA) and that's how the first cell began growing and splitting off.

 ```{note}
 There are an estimated 37 trillion cells in the human body.